LazyBun/owasp-top10-security/PITCHME.md

 - All login, access control failures and input validation failures should be logged |
 - Establish effective monitoring and alerting |
-- Establish / adopt incident response and recovery plan |
+- Establish / adapt incident response and recovery plan (Such as [NIST](https://csrc.nist.gov/publications/detail/sp/800-61/rev-2/final)) |

+Note:
+NIST -> National Institute of Standards and Technology

 ---